 The BSA is unable to replace medals or badges earned by previous award recipients; however, replacement certificates can be requested.

-Youth must complete the requirements by no later than June 30, 2021.
-These applications will be processed by the National Conservation Committee.
+Youth must have completed the requirements by no later than June 30, 2021.

 The new BSA Distinguished Conservation Service Awards will be reviewed and awarded through the local council using a Board of Review format.
 Information on the awards is available on the BSA Distinguished Conservation Service Awards website.
 Applicants for the Bronze or Silver Honors will be processed through the National Conservation Committee’s Awards Committee.